jamestalmage/expired/README.md

     buffer: 200, // safety buffer in milliseconds,
     now: fn, // alternate method for determining current time
     expires: fn, // alternate method for extracting expiration from fetch result
-    transform: fn  // transform the fetch result before passing to callbacks
+    transform: fn,  // transform the fetch result before passing to callbacks
-    copy: fn // create a defensive copy for each callback });
+    copy: fn, // create a defensive copy for each callback,
+    prefetch: '2 hours', // try to prefetch 2 hours early
+    retry: '15 minutes' // retry prefetch every 15 minutes until expired });
 ```

 Only `fetch` is required, everything else is optional.

   * `fetch`: _Function_
          The fetch function.
          It must accept a node style callback (i.e. `cb(err, result)`).
          By default, the callback should be called with an object that has an `expires` property.
          The `expires` property should be an integer, representing the time the resource expires
          (in milliseconds since epoch).

-  * `buffer`: _Number_
+  * `buffer`: _Number_ or _String_
          The safety buffer in milliseconds.
          Forcibly refresh resources a little earlier than necessary.
          This is useful for resources (like authentication tokens) that you want to use over the network.
          It mitigates problems arising from network latency and slightly off system clocks.
          Callbacks will never receive results that expire within `buffer` milliseconds.
+         String values will be parsed using [duration-parser](https://www.npmjs.com/package/duration-parser).
          Defaults to 0.

-  * `prefetch`: _Number_
+  * `prefetch`: _Number_ or _String_
          Prefetch time in milliseconds.
          Proactively fetch a new resource even before it is expired.
          Any requests for the resource within `buffer + prefetch` ms of the expiration will trigger a fetch.